Leipzig beats Stuttgart to keep Bayern waiting for title

 Stuttgart has now lost its last four games, leaving the club a point off the 40 total that sporting director Sven Mislintat identified as its target for the season.

-Leipzig next has a German Cup semifinal against struggling Werder Bremen on Friday.
-Borussia Dortmund hosts second-division Holstein Kiel in the other semifinal.

-Borussia Mönchengladbach hosted relegation-threatened Arminia Bielefeld later Sunday.
+Breel Embolo scored twice as Borussia Mönchengladbach routed relegation-threatened Arminia Bielefeld 5-0.

+The Switzerland striker opened the scoring in the sixth minute before Marcus Thuram’s strike and Ramy Bensebaini’s penalty had Gladbach 3-0 up after 18 minutes.

+The home side had to wait until the 69th for Embolo to grab the fourth goal.
+He then set up Alassane Plea to complete the scoring in the 84th.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports